andrewrubio/olapic/README.md

 I appended each image from the API onto this strip div by div (inline-block so they appear on one line) so that I can manipulate them individually later.

 Then by using overflow:hidden (css) on the carousel to hide the remainder of the images, I added chevrons (from Bootstrap glyphicons) on either side of the 6 images.

+## Scrolling

+Through jQuery, when clicking on the right chevron, I basically remove the first image and add it onto the end (this way the images essentially move left as the first image disappears).

+For the left chevron, I prepend the last image onto the beginning.
+The strip automatically moves to the right as the first image is the beginning of the strip.